fanliustc/Awesome-Composed-Multi-modal-Retrieval/README.md

 ![figure2](https://github.com/fanliustc/Awesome-Composed-Multi-modal-Retrieval/blob/main/images/figure1.png)

  ### (1) Composed Fashion Image Retrieval and Composed Natural Image Retrieval

+Traditional fashion image retrieval primarily relies on simple image search or keyword-based search.
+However, these methods often fail to meet user needs when searching for specific fashion items with complex attributes such as color, style, and material.
+The main goal of Composed Fashion Image Retrieval (CFIR) is to achieve more accurate and personalized fashion searches by combining both images and texts.
+CFIR has broad applications in e-commerce.
+By combining image-based search with textual refinement, it improves search efficiency and helps users locate products that better match their preferences.
+For example, users can input a reference image (e.g., a photo of a clothing item) along with a textual modification (e.g., "long-sleeve version").
+This leads to higher customer satisfaction and greater user engagement.
+For retailers and brands, CFIR supports personalized product recommendations, fashion trend analysis, and more effective inventory management.

 | Dataset | Year |    Paper Title     |   Code/Project                                                 |
 |:----:|:----:|-----------------------------------------------------------------------------------------------------------------------|:--------------------------------------------------------------|
 | FashionIQ | 2021 | [Fashion iq: A new dataset towards retrieving images by natural language feedback](https://arxiv.org/abs/1905.12794) |   [Dataset](https://github.com/XiaoxiaoGuo/fashion-iq)|